Steve Keirn

 Stephen Paul Keirn (born September 10, 1951) is an American retired professional wrestler.
 He is best known for his appearances in multiple National Wrestling Alliance territories as Steve Keirn as one-half of the tag team The Fabulous Ones, as well as his appearances with the World Wrestling Federation under the ring name Skinner.

 Early life

 Keirn graduated from Robinson High School in Port Tampa.
 His father, Richard Keirn, was a B-17 pilot who was shot down over Germany in September 1944 and became a POW.
 In July 1965, when Stephen was 13, Richard was shot down over Vietnam and again taken prisoner.
 He was held in the Hanoi Hilton for seven and half years.
-While his father was imprisoned he hung out with his school friend Mike Graham whose father Eddie Graham is in the WWE Hall of Fame.
+While his father was imprisoned, Steve hung out with his school friend Mike Graham whose father Eddie Graham was a wrestling booker, who was later inducted in the WWE Hall of Fame.